 Overall, the Four Seasons goal on LinkedIn is pretty obvious: Make the hotel chain look both like a company that you'd like to work for, and a place you want to stay.
-They achieve the latter goal with videos like this preview of their new Private Jet service.

 “We sometimes call it chapter four,” Loustau said of the investment company's strategy and skipping the basics and focusing on more complex content.